HolmesProcessing/Holmes-Documentation/rst/services/writing_a_service/implementation-python-docker.rst

 (Docker cashes previous build steps and if nothing changes, those build steps will be reused on the next build, speeding it up by a lot, especially when installing python like in this Dockerfile)

-Please refer to the Docker cheatsheet for tips, tricks and shell scripts to deal with Docker.